Joel Heath: Early life

-He earned Associated Press (AP) First-team All-Ohio (Division II) honors twice and First-team AP Southwest All-District accolades twice.
-He was named the AP All-Ohio Division II Co-Defensive Player of the Year, AP Southwest All-District Defensive Player of the Year and Fort Ancient Valley Conference Co-Athlete of the Year for his senior season in 2010.
-He also earned First-team All-Conference honors twice.
+He earned Associated Press (AP) first-team All-Ohio (Division II) honors twice and first-team AP Southwest All-District accolades twice.
+Heath was named the AP All-Ohio Division II Co-Defensive Player of the Year, AP Southwest All-District Defensive Player of the Year and Fort Ancient Valley Conference Co-Athlete of the Year for his senior season in 2010.
+He also earned first-team All-Conference honors twice.
 He was named to the Cincinnati Enquirer’s All-Area (Division II-VI) Team for his junior season.

-He was part of the Ohio All-Stars team that took part in the June 2011 Big 33 Classic in Hershey, Pennsylvania.
+Heath was part of the Ohio All-Stars team that took part in the June 2011 Big 33 Classic in Hershey, Pennsylvania.
 He was rated the country's 26th best defensive end in the class of 2011 by Scout.com and Ohio's 49th best senior in the class of 2011 by Rivals.com.
 He was also named to the All-Midwest Team of both SuperPrep and PrepStar.

 College career

 Heath played for the Michigan State Spartans of Michigan State University from 2012 to 2015 and was a three-year letterman from 2013 to 2015.
 He was redshirted in 2011.

 He began his Michigan State career as a defensive end, playing in five games in 2012 and a further nine in 2013, recording three quarterback hurries and a pass breakup the latter year.
-He converted to defensive tackle during bowl practices in 2013.
+Heath converted to defensive tackle during bowl practices in 2013.
 He played in 13 games, of which he started all but one, as a defensive tackle in 2014, accumulating 29 tackles and 2.5 sacks while also leading the team's defensive tackles with five tackles for loss.
 He recorded three tackles, half a sack and a half a tackle for loss in his team's defeat in the January 2015 Cotton Bowl Classic.
-He started 12 games at defensive tackle in 2015, totaling two sacks and 31 tackles, including 5.5 for tackles for loss.
+Heath started 12 games at defensive tackle in 2015, totaling two sacks and 31 tackles, including 5.5 for tackles for loss.
 He missed one game due to an undisclosed injury and another game due to an ankle injury.
 He had three tackles in the December 2015 College Football Playoff Semifinal at the Cotton Bowl.
-He was named Honorable Mention All-Big Ten by the media in 2015.
+He was named Honorable Mention All-Big Ten Conference by the media in 2015.

 Heath played in 39 games, and started 24 of them, during his college career.
 He recorded career totals of 4.5 sacks, two pass breakups, one forced fumble, one fumble recovery, and 60 tackles, including 10.5 tackles for loss.
 He graduated from Michigan State in December 2015 with a bachelor's degree in interdisciplinary studies in social science.

 Professional career

+Pre-draft

-Heath was rated the 30th best defensive tackle in the 2016 NFL Draft by NFLDraftScout.com.
+Heath was rated the 30th best defensive tackle in the 2016 NFL draft by NFLDraftScout.com.
 Lance Zierlein of NFL.com said that "Heath has intriguing size that could appeal to defenses running multiple fronts" while also stating that "Heath's lack of pass rush or dominant run stopping tape could hurt his cause on draft weekend."